mostmojo/keto_challenge/README.md

 **Note**

 * The [geoplugin](http://www.geoplugin.net) free API was used to track user IP for location.
-* The free version only works with `http` so should render the results in local environment, but will not when pushed to github as this hosting contains `https`.
+* The free version only works with `http` so should render the results in local environment, but will not when pushed to github as this hosting contains `https`
 * Please run on `localhost` to see [result](https://res.cloudinary.com/mostmojo/image/upload/v1582490238/Screenshot_2020-02-23_at_10.36.39_PM.png) in navigation banner 😊
 * To view cookies, time reading and scrolling percentages: Right click on site > Inspect > Application > Cookies.
 Example: [here](https://res.cloudinary.com/mostmojo/image/upload/v1582490509/Screenshot_2020-02-23_at_10.40.35_PM.png)